RainingSea/cese/project/website/CulturalStoryteller/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The 'CulturalStoryteller' web application will be developed using HTML for the front end and Python for the back end.
-The core features will be implemented using simple HTML forms for user registration and login, while the story exploration and details will be presented using HTML templates.
-The application will handle user sessions and data storage through Python scripts, utilizing local text files for user accounts, stories, and bookmarks.
-The application will be structured to ensure a clear flow from registration to story exploration and bookmarking.",
+"Implementation approach": "The application will be built using Flask as the web framework for Python, which simplifies the creation of web applications.
+HTML will be used for the front-end, and the application will utilize local text files for data storage.
+The application will follow a Model-View-Controller (MVC) architecture for better organization of code.",

-"UI design": "The user interface will consist of the following components:\n1. **Registration Page**: Contains input fields for username and password, a 'Register' button, and a link to the Login Page.\n2. **Login Page**: Contains input fields for username and password, a 'Login' button, and a link to the Registration Page.\n3. **Dashboard Page**: Displays a list of stories with titles and brief descriptions, a search bar for filtering stories, and links to the Story Details Page.\n4. **Story Details Page**: Displays the full text of the story, cultural background details, an 'Add to Bookmarks' button, and a link back to the Dashboard Page.\n5. **Bookmarks Page**: Displays a list of bookmarked stories with options to remove bookmarks and links to each story's details.",
+"UI design": "The UI will consist of the following components: 1.
+Registration Page: A form with fields for username and password, and a submit button.
+2. Login Page: A form for username and password, and a submit button.
+3. Dashboard Page: A list of stories displayed as clickable items.
+4. Story Details Page: Displays the full text of the selected story, cultural background information, and an 'Add to Bookmarks' button.
+5. Bookmarks Page: A list of bookmarked stories with options to remove bookmarks.
+6. Navigation elements for easy access to different pages.",

-"Data Storage": "Data will be stored in local text files, organized as follows:\n1. **users.txt**: Stores user account information (username and password).\n2. **stories.txt**: Stores story details including title, full text, cultural background, and category.\n3. **bookmarks.txt**: Stores a list of bookmarked stories associated with each user by username.",
+"Data Storage": "Data will be stored in local text files.
+Different types of data will be organized into separate `.txt` files: 1. `users.txt` for user account information (username and password).
+2. `stories.txt` for the collection of stories, including title, text, cultural background, and categories.
+3. `bookmarks.txt` for storing user bookmarks, linking usernames to their bookmarked stories.
+This structure allows for straightforward file manipulation in Python without the need for a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/story_details.html", "templates/bookmarks.html", "users.txt", "stories.txt", "bookmarks.txt"],